Induction lamp: Magnetic induction lamps

 The antenna coils receive electric power from the electronic high frequency driver (C) that generates a high frequency.
-The exact frequency varies with lamp design, but popular examples include 13.6 MHz, 2.65 MHz and 250 kHz.
-A special resonant circuit in the driver produces an initial high voltage on the coil to start a gas discharge; thereafter the voltage is reduced to normal running level.
+The exact frequency varies with lamp design, but popular examples include 13.6 MHz, 2.65 MHz, and 250 kHz.
+A special resonant circuit in the driver produces an initial high voltage on the coil to start a gas discharge; thereafter, the voltage is reduced to normal running level.

 The system can be seen as a type of transformer, with the power coupler (inductor) forming the primary coil and the gas discharge arc in the bulb forming the one-turn secondary coil and the load of the transformer.
 The driver is connected to mains electricity, and is generally designed to operate on voltages between 100 and 277 VAC at a frequency of 50 or 60 Hz, or on a voltage between 100 and 400 VDC for battery-fed emergency light systems.
-Many drivers are available in low voltage models so can also be connected to DC voltage sources like batteries for emergency lighting purposes or for use with renewable energy (solar and wind) powered systems.
+Many drivers are available in low-voltage models so can also be connected to DC voltage sources like batteries for emergency lighting purposes or for use with renewable-powered systems.

 In other conventional gas discharge lamps, the electrodes are the part with the shortest life, limiting lamp lifespan severely.
 Since an induction lamp has no electrodes, it can have a longer service life.
 For induction lamp systems with a separate driver, the service life can be as long as 100,000 hours, which is 11.4 years of continuous operation.
-For induction lamps with integrated drivers, the lifespan is in the 15,000 to 50,000 hours range.
+For induction lamps with integrated drivers, the lifespan is in the 15,000-to-50,000-hours range.
 Extremely high-quality electronic circuits are needed for the driver to attain such a long service life.
 Such lamps are typically used in commercial or industrial applications.
-Typically operations and maintenance costs are significantly lower with induction lighting systems due to their industry average 100,000 hour life cycle and five to ten year warranty.
+Typically, operations and maintenance costs are significantly lower with induction lighting systems due to their industry-average 100,000-hour life cycle and five- to ten-year warranty.